French leader meets Iran's Rouhani, demands 'concrete' nuclear steps

 In a clear sign of frustration with Moscow’s continued stance, Hollande also called on the five permanent members of the Security Council to collectively drop their right to veto resolutions in cases that included crimes against humanity.

-Reporting by John Irish and Michelle Nichols; Editing by David Brunnstrom and Philip Barbara
+Reporting by John Irish and Michelle Nichols; Editing by David Brunnstrom, Philip Barbara and Lisa Shumaker